Gorilla Falls Exploration Trail Disney’s Animal Kingdom

 Accessibility: Guests may remain in wheelchair/ECV.
 Audio description is available.
 Due to the nature of the experience, guests with service animals should check with a Cast Member at the attraction for boarding information.

 Be sure to ask the Guides any questions you might have about the animals you encounter during your trek.
-Many of the guides are native to Africa.

 There are plenty of viewing areas for kids and lots of educational opportunities too.